MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 TOPIC
 -----

-In topic based AMQP exchanges, every message has a topic header.
+In topic based AMQP exchanges, every notification message has a topic header.
 AMQP defines the '.' character as a hierarchical separator (like '\' in a windows path name, or '/' on linux) there is also a pair of wildcards defined by the standard:  '*' matches a single topic, '#' matches the rest of the topic string.
-To allow for changes in the message body in the future, topic trees begin with the version number of the protocol.
+To allow for changes in the notification message body in the future, topic trees begin with the version number of the protocol.

 AMQP allows server side topic filtering using wildcards.
 Subscribers specify topics of interest (which correspond to directories on the server), allowing them to pare down the number of notifications sent from server to client.

 The root of the topic tree is the version specifier: "v03".
-Next comes the message type specifier.
+Next comes the notification message type specifier.
-These two fields define the protocol that is in use for the rest of the message.
+These two fields define the protocol that is in use for the rest of the notification message.
-The message type for post messages is "post".
+The notification message type for notification messages is "post".
 After the fixed topic prefix, the remaining sub-topics are the path elements of the file on the web server.
-For example, if a file is placed on http://www.example.com/a/b/c/d/foo.txt, then the complete topic of the message will be:  *v03.a.b.c.d* AMQP fields are limited to 255 characters, and the characters in the field are utf8 encoded, so actual length limit may be less than that.
+For example, if a file is placed on http://www.example.com/a/b/c/d/foo.txt, then the complete topic of the notification message will be:  *v03.a.b.c.d* AMQP fields are limited to 255 characters, and the characters in the field are utf8 encoded, so actual length limit may be less than that.